 Planning the homeschool year can be daunting.
-You may find yourself searching online, looking through books, looking at your disabled child – wondering if you can do this.
-Whether this is your first year as a homeschooler or your 6th, rest assured that every parent/ educator feels that stab of overwhelm at one time or another.
+You may find yourself searching online and looking through resources wondering if you can do this.
+Whether this is your first year as a home educator or your last, rest assured that every parent and educator feels that stab of overwhelm at one time or another.

-This is why I’ve put together a mini-series of things to think about, to ask yourself, and to do to help you plan the homeschool year successfully.
+I’ve put together a mini-series of things to think about, ask yourself, and do to help you plan the year successfully.

-In this mini-series, you will find: a philosophical planning post (that’s this one), as well as a post for finding your child’s learning style and dominant intelligence, selecting an educational style, finding the curriculum & resources, adapting/ modifying the curriculum to your child’s needs, yearly planning, monthly planning, weekly, and then, daily planning.
+In this mini-series, you will find: a philosophical planning post (that’s this one), as well as a post for finding your child’s learning style and dominant intelligence, selecting an educational style, finding the curriculum & resources, adapting/modifying the curriculum, yearly planning, monthly planning, weekly, and then, daily planning.
 I conclude the series with some bits about student assessments and evaluations.

 What is Your Philosophy of Education?

-Before you dig deep into Pinterest and all of the inspiration you’ll find there, you need to sit down (one or both parents, as applicable) to discuss your homeschool philosophy.
+Before you dig deep into Pinterest and all of the inspiration you’ll find there, reflect on and discuss your educational philosophy.

-It’s worth the effort to complete this step as it lays the groundwork for everything else that follows and will save you time (and head-scratching) in the long run.
-Once you know your family’s philosophy of education, you can share it with anyone who asks you why you decided to homeschool – which is a nifty little weapon to have on hand.
+It’s worth the effort to complete this step as it lays the groundwork for everything else that follows and will save you time in the long run.
+Once you know your family’s philosophy of education, you can share it with anyone who asks why you decided to homeschool (which makes it a nifty little tool to have on hand).

-You might consider starting a homeschool journal (different from a homeschool planner) or just adding a few extra pages to your planner for writing down the bones.
+You might consider starting a home educating journal (different from a homeschool planner) or just adding a few extra pages to your planner for writing down the bones.

 Answer these preliminary questions:

-- What special needs does your child have that you know you can provide as a homeschooling family?
+- What particular needs does your neurodivergent or chronically ill/disabled child possess that you know you can provide in a home setting?

-- What values do you wish to impart on your child/family?
+- What values do you wish to impart to your child/family?

 Taking into account how you responded to the questions above, devise your philosophy of education by responding to these final questions:

 - What do you believe, as a family, about education?
 What does education look like?
 Sound like?
-Smell like (yes, smell is important too, especially for children with special needs)?
+Smell like (yes, smell is important too)?
 Feel like?
 Taste like (another important sensory input to consider)?

 Writing Your Belief Statement

-After the initial brainstorm, clearly delineate it in a sentence or two: As a homeschooling family, we believe education is [fill in the blank with your unique beliefs] because [add what you jotted down about the five senses here].
+After the initial brainstorm, clearly delineate it in a sentence or two: As a home educating family, we believe education is [fill in the blank with your unique beliefs] because [add what you jotted down about the five senses here].

 Here is my example:

-As a homeschooling family, we believe education to be a living and growing awakening that happens to a learner in a loving environment because nothing inspires a student more than a beautiful, quiet, chai-scented, and nurturing space.
+As a home educating family, we believe education to be a living and growing experience that takes place in a loving, nourishing environment because nothing inspires a learner more than a beautiful, peaceful, chai-scented, and nurturing space.

 Practice saying the words aloud.
 You may need to tweak it here and there.
-In fact, you may need to change it as your homeschooling experiences evolve – which is encouraged.
+In fact, you may need to change it as your home educating experiences evolve—which is encouraged.

 What is your family’s philosophy of education?